Get help today 888-341-7785

 When Was Ecstasy Discovered?

-MDMA was briefly reexamined in 1927 and then laid dormant for another few decades.
+MDMA was briefly reexamined in 1927 and then laid dormant for decades.
 The idea that MDMA was used as an appetite suppressant during this time is laughable; Merck, the company for whom Köllisch was working, patented the chemical only because it was a precursor to making the drug they wanted, and the company didn’t even worry about the compound for another 15 years after it was made.
 If MDMA had been used as an appetite suppressant, Merck, with its characteristic Germanic efficiency, would’ve recorded and noted a battery of pharmacological tests.

 MDMA Testing & Research